priteshchandaliya/mTLS-server-client/README.md

 3. To run the client, build the go binary and execute it or use `go run client.go` command

-4. The certs I generated are for my server domain, replace the cert geberation command with the server's IP/FQDN and replace here:
+4. The certs I generated are for my server domain, replace the cert generation command with the server's IP/FQDN and replace here:
 ```
 openssl req -newkey rsa:2048 \